vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

    * TKG-VERSION is the version of Tanzu Kubernetes Grid that you want to deploy in the proxied or air-gapped environment.
    * SECURITY-CERTIFICATE is the security certificate of the registry where the images are stored.
 To bypass the security certificate validation, use --insecure, instead of --ca-certificate.
 Both the strings are optional.
 If you do not specify any value, the system validates the default server security certificate.
     ```bash
-    tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.1.0
+    tanzu isolated-cluster download-bundle --source-repo projects.registry.vmware.com/tkg --tkg-version v2.3.0
     ```
    The image bundle in the form of TAR files, along with the publish-images-fromtar.yaml file, is downloaded .
 The YAML file defines the mapping between the images and the TAR files.

+1. Download the Taznu CLI plugins

+    Download the plugin-inventory image along with all selected plugin images as a tar.gz file on the local disk of a machine which has internet access using the tanzu plugin download-bundle command.
+    ```
+    tanzu plugin download-bundle --group vmware-tkg/default:v2.3.0 --to-tar plugin_bundle_tkg_latest.tar.gz
+    ```
 1. Copy the files to the bootstrap machine after bootstrap machine deployment.

     Copy the following files to the offline machine, which is the bootstrap machine in the proxied or air-gapped environment, through a USB thumb drive or other medium:
    * Image TAR files
    * YAML files
+   * Tanzu CLI plugins
+   * Tanzu CLI, Kubectl & Carvel Tools - kbld, kapp, ytt and imgpkg

 ## <a id=install-harbor> </a> Install Harbor Image Registry

 Install the Harbor only if you don’t have any existing image repository in your environment.

-To install Harbor, deploy an operating system of your choice with the following hardware configuration:

-- vCPU: 4
-- Memory: 8 GB
-- Storage (HDD): 160 GB

- Follow the instructions provided in [Harbor Installation and Configuration](https://goharbor.io/docs/2.3.0/install-config/) to deploy and configure Harbor.
+ Follow the instructions provided in [Deploy an Offline Harbor Registry on vSphere](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html) to deploy and configure Harbor.

+ Note: This VM-based harbor deployment is only supported for hosting hosting TKG system images in an internet-restricted or airgapped environment.
+To deploy a scalable and highly-available Harbor that can manage large numbers of images for hosted apps in a production environment, deploy the Harbor package to TKG clusters as described in [Install Harbor for Service Registry](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html) in Creating and Managing TKG 2.3 Workload Clusters with the Tanzu CLI.

 ## <a id=configure-bootstrap> </a> Deploy and Configure Bootstrap VM